-Align the dome top to face the shutter towards the south (the recommended home position to allow the solar panel to recharge the shutter battery), then mark and drill the position for the encoder magnet on the dome flange, NOTE: the pickup sensor is to the right hand side of the encoder housing.
+Align the dome top to face the shutter opening towards the south (the recommended park position to allow the induction charger to recharge the shutter battery), then mark and drill the position for the encoder magnet on the dome flange, NOTE: the pickup sensor is to the right hand side of the encoder housing.
 Using a 10mm drill as shown below.
-Push the magnet into the hole so that it is flush with the wall, and then cover the magnet with the square adhesive pad.
+Push the magnet into the hole so that it is flush with the wall, and then cover the magnet with the square adhesive pad supplied.